 This rule is used in the case of personal accounts.
-Whenever a person is giving any amount either in cash or by using cheque to an organization, it is an inflow and hence is counted as credit in the books of accounts.
+Whenever a person is giving any amount either in cash or by using a cheque to an organization, it is an inflow and hence is counted as credit in the books of accounts.
 That person is credited.

-An organization needs to credit the person who is paying debt when it receives money in form of cash or cheque.
+An organization needs to credit the person who is paying debt when it receives money in the form of cash or cheque.

 15. Give us Three Cases Where Excel Will Make Your Life Easy.